 DN that may be caused by interference between the WFC integrated electronics module and the telescope and/or other science instruments.
 The accuracy of the bias level subtraction in a single quadrant is limited by this random effect.
 Consequently, sky background levels often appear discontinuous across the boundaries of adjacent image quadrants after calacs

 ).
 Automated photometry of point or extended sources that span the quadrant boundaries should therefore be considered suspect.
-In such cases, we recommend that measurement and subtraction of the sky background levels in each quadrant separately.
+In such cases, measuring and subtracting the sky background levels in each quadrant separately is recommended.

 ).
 These gradients are stable within the time spanned by each superbias reference image, and so they are completely removed (along with other fixed pattern noise) in the doBias

 step of calacs

 .
 These gradients are characteristics of the dual-slope integrator (DSI) implemented in the replacement CCD electronics to reduce the noise incurred during pixel sampling.
 The gradients are mainly caused by slow drifts of the bias reference voltages during and after the readout of each row of pixels.
 A small fraction of the gradient is also due to accumulated dark counts during the readout process.
 Since the time for a given pixel to read out depends on its vertical distance from the amplifier, there is a vertical gradient in accumulated readout dark counts, which adds to the bias gradient.